 Alpha male posturing is the ensemble of behaviors that seeks to show off how “alpha” one is.

-It includes exaggerated self-promotion, showing off, bragging, parading one’s wins (or making them up) and, worst of all, attacking others to feel better by comparison.
+It includes exaggerated self-promotion, bragging, social climbing, status inflating behavior, and of course attacking others to feel better by comparison.

 - Alpha Male Posturing: A Definition